 Derelict Fishing Gear Removal

-Thriving commercial and recreational fishery in Puget Sound has left tons of old fishing gear behind for decades.
+Thriving commercial and recreational fisheries in Puget Sound have left tons of old fishing gear behind for decades.
 Thousands of old crab pots litter the seafloor and hundreds of nets are caught in rocky outcroppings and draped along waterways.
 Gillnets and crab pots (commercial and sport) continue to fish long after they become lost.
 The result is wasted seafood and needless damage to marine resources and habitat.

 In early 2000 the Clallam MRC initiated a very successful derelict fishing gear removal project.
 The project was later taken over by the Northwest Straits Foundation and it is now conducted on a regional scale and shared internationally.
 More information about the ongoing program can be found at www.derelictgear.org.